navapbc/template-infra/docs/infra/set-up-custom-domains.md

 **For each network** you want to use a custom domain, set the `hosted_zone` value in [`/infra/project-config/networks.tf`](/infra/project-config/networks.tf) to match the custom domain (or a subdomain of the custom domain) that you registered.

-### 2. Update the network layer to create the hosted zones
+### 3. Update the network layer to create the hosted zones

-**For each network** you that you added a custom domain to in Step 1, run the following command to create the hosted zone specified in the domain configuration:
+**For each network** you that you added a custom domain to in the previous step, run the following command to create the hosted zone specified in the domain configuration:

 ```bash
 make infra-update-network NETWORK_NAME=<NETWORK_NAME>
 ```

-### 3. Delegate DNS requests to the newly created hosted zone
+### 4. Delegate DNS requests to the newly created hosted zone

 You most likely registered your domain outside of this project.
 Using whichever service you used to register the domain name (e.g. Namecheap, GoDaddy, Google Domains, etc.), add a DNS NS (nameserver) record.
 Set the "name" equal to the `hosted_zone` and set the value equal to the list of hosted zone name servers that was created in the previous step.
 You can see the list of servers by running